 Australia: The Land Where Time Began

-The Biggest Estate on Earth: How Aborigines made Australia see Fire-stick Farmers
+The Biggest Estate on Earth: How Aboriginal People made Australia see Fire-stick Farmers

 At many places in Australia travellers in the early times after European settlement described the unexpected and unexplained scenes they found as having the appearance of a "gentleman's park".
 Those cited in the book are: